Every single Jeep will offer an electrified powertrain come 2022.

-Jeep will use to make quite a splash for the brand.
-Ahead of the show in less than a week, the brand said on Thursday that it will show three Jeep models and unveiled the badge for its electrified models.
+will use CES 2020 to make quite a splash for the brand.
+Ahead of the show in less than a week, the brand said on Thursday that it will show three plug-in hybrid Jeep models and unveiled the badge for its electrified models.
 Drum roll please: "4xe."

 The "e" obviously denotes the electrified powertrain, which Jeep promised will create better vehicles overall with more torque and instant acceleration.
 The company also talked a lot about totally electric Jeeps of the future, but didn't mention any concrete news at the moment.
 Clearly, that's the path Jeep is on, however.